Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <p> There are often times when it is advantageous to disseminate data in a dynamic, interactive web map rather than a static map file or paper map.
 A major reason is scalability, or the ability for the user to zoom in and out of the map to capture details at various scales that could not be replicated on a static map -- this can be enormously useful in displaying dense datasets such as census blocks or clustered points.
 Web maps can also display multimedia (audio, images, video), whereas static maps are limited to what is printed on the map at the time of its publication.
 Last, web maps can be customized to display multiple different spatial datasets or layers that may be too cumbersome for a single static map.
 Nevertheless, static maps still have their place.
 When it comes to displaying a single detailed snapshot of a phenomena at an optimized spatial scale, they can be quite effective.
 Web map development also requires a moderate level of proficiency in javascript.
 This will become apparent when attempting to replicate features from ArcGIS or QGIS. </p> <br>

 <p> In this tutorial, a simple choropleth Leaflet web map will be created.
 The aim is to incorporate some of Leaflet's primary features such as a basemap, geojson layer, renderers to symbolize data, and pop-up features to make the map more informative.
 In an effort to incorporate different kinds of data, the example dataset consists of state level educational attainment data from the 2022 American Community Survey (ACS).
 The goal is to map out the percentage of the population with a Bachelor's degree or higher.
-As a point of reference, this tutorial is based on and modifies the code from the Leaflet <a href="https://leafletjs.com/examples/choropleth/"> chloropleth map tutorial</a> from Volodymyr Agafonkin, Leaflet's creator.
+As a point of reference, this tutorial is based on and modifies the code from the Leaflet <a href="https://leafletjs.com/examples/choropleth/"> choropleth map tutorial</a> from Volodymyr Agafonkin, Leaflet's creator.
 Naturally, there are some additional steps and different design choices that warrant creating this tutorial.  </p> <br>

 <h3> Some Basic Assumptions in Web Mapping </h3> <br>